hanhanwu/Hanhan_Data_Science_Resources2/README.md

     * Both LDA and PCA are linear transformation techniques.
 LDA is supervised whereas PCA is unsupervised.
 PCA maximize the variance of the data, whereas LDA maximize the separation between different classes.
     * When eigenvalues are roughly equal, PCA will perform badly, because when all eigen vectors are same in such case you won’t be able to select the principal components because in that case all principal components are equal. <b> When using PCA</b>, it is better to scale data in the same unit
     * When using PCA, features will lose interpretability and they may not carry all the info of the data. <b>You don’t need to initialize parameters in PCA, and PCA can’t be trapped into local minima problem</b>.
 PCA is a <b>deterministic algorithm</b> which doesn’t have parameters to initialize.
 PCA can be used for lossy image compression, and it is not invariant to shadows.
+    * A deterministic algorithm has no param to initialize, and it gives the same result if we run again.
     * Logistic Regression vs LDA: If the classes are well separated, the parameter estimates for logistic regression can be unstable.
 If the sample size is small and distribution of features are normal for each class.
 In such case, linear discriminant analysis (LDA) is more stable than logistic regression.